top of page

 Create and Collab Pinterest board

 I chose these boards since they would be a great place to post my own content as well as pin other creator's content.
 As you start pinning content, you'll come up with so many more ideas for boards.
 It's important to keep the top 6, the main type of content you want users to find.
+Saving other creator's content along with your own creates a well rounded profile, plus it increases view count on your profile.
+(Your profile must be set up as a business account to see the view count.)

-What to Know Before You Start Pinning
+What to Know Before You Start Pinning on Pinterest

 You can upload your own pins or save photos from other websites directly to your own Pinterest boards.
 Before you upload something to Pinterest, do a little market research by searching for that type of content.
 Look at what comes up in the search bar.
-This will show you relevant keywords you could use in your pin's description to show up higher in search results.
+This will show you relevant keywords you could use in your pin's description and title to show up higher in Pinterest search results.
 Pinterest also prioritizes users that are on the platform regularly.
 Just like any other platform, consistency is really important if you want to generate consistent traffic to your website.

 This is definitely enough to get you started.
 If you're looking to get more ideas or a better understanding of Pinterest, I would highlight suggest Skillshare.
 It's an online learning platform with courses on this as well as many other marketing and business tools.
 Ohn Mar Win's course on Skillshare specifically, is a great course to take your Pinterest strategy to the next level.
 Click here to get Skillshare for free for your first 30 days!